TheEmilia/NeuralNetFromScratch/README.md

 ## Acknowledgments

 - [Harrison](https://github.com/Sentdex) for the Series on Neural Networks, and for the NNFSiX repository, which has been a very useful reference
+- [Othneil Drew](https://github.com/othneildrew/Best-README-Template/blob/master/BLANK_README.md) for the template used for this README

 <p align="right">(<a href="#readme-top">back to top</a>)</p>